 - Your child's legs, feet, or other parts below the waist feel numb, tingly, or weak.

-- Your child has a severe pain in his back or neck.
+- Your child has a severe pain in his or her back or neck.

-- Your child has bleeding or discharge coming from the area where the needle was put into his back.
+- Your child has bleeding or discharge coming from the area where the needle was put into his or her back.

 - You have questions or concerns about your child's condition or care.

 Your child may need any of the following:

 - Acetaminophen decreases pain and fever.
 It is available without a doctor's order.
 Ask how much to give your child and how often to give it.
 Follow directions.
 Read the labels of all other medicines your child uses to see if they also contain acetaminophen, or ask your child's doctor or pharmacist.
 Acetaminophen can cause liver damage if not taken correctly.

 - NSAIDs , such as ibuprofen, help decrease swelling, pain, and fever.
 This medicine is available with or without a doctor's order.
 NSAIDs can cause stomach bleeding or kidney problems in certain people.
 If your child takes blood thinner medicine, always ask if NSAIDs are safe for him.
 Always read the medicine label and follow directions.
 Do not give these medicines to children under 6 months of age without direction from your child's healthcare provider.